Can President-elect Joe Biden enact a nationwide lockdown?

 It doesn't sound like it, according to Enrique Armijo, Associate Dean for Academic Affairs and Professor of Law at Elon University School of Law.

-"In the United State’s system of federalism, the power to take actions for public safety emergencies generally lie with states and localities," Armijo said.
+"In the United States' system of federalism, the power to take actions for public safety emergencies generally lies with states and localities," Armijo said.
 "The federal government doesn’t really have the authority or police force to implement and enforce a nationwide lockdown."

 A president does have the power to take other nationwide actions, like closing the borders, to slow the spread of the virus, according to Armijo.

-Note: Editor's Note: The attached video is a Verify story that examines claims about election fraud.